ShadiestGoat/mongosteel/docs/src/HowToUse.md

 Note the use `function () {}` rather than an arrow function.
 Arrow functions do not work right in regards to this system.

+Note that the use of the functions isn't fully tested and may cause issues.

 ## Schema with unknown keys